The Red Dragon and the Gold: Plot

-At Harrenhal

-Daemon dreams of being in the Red Keep's throne room where he decapitates a young Queen Rhaenyra for berating him, though her severed head continues accusing him of treason.
-Later, he follows a figure who looks like himself but is dressed as Aemond.
-Awake, Daemon meets Alys Rivers, a mysterious woman and a Riverlands bastard of House Strong.
+At Harrenhal, Daemon dreams about decapitating a young Rhaenyra.
+Her severed head accuses him of treason.
+When awake, Daemon meets Alys Rivers, a mysterious woman and a bastard of House Strong.
 She claims Harrenhal is haunted because weirwood trees were cut to build it.
-After drinking her sleep potion, Daemon experiences missing time and hallucinates seeing his late wife, Laena Velaryon, during a council meeting.

-Oscar Tully, the adolescent grandson and heir of the aged and incapacitated Lord Grover Tully of the Riverlands, arrives at Harrenhal to meet with Daemon in his grandfather's place.
+After drinking her sleep potion, Daemon experiences missing time and hallucinates seeing his late wife, Laena Velaryon.
+An adolescent Lord Oscar Tully arrives at Harrenhal to meet with Daemon on behalf of his aged grandfather, Lord Grover Tully.
 He hesitates making any decisions for the Riverlands while Grover still lives.
-An impatient Daemon suggests hastening his death, alarming Oscar.
 Ser Willem Blackwood, one of Rhaenyra's former suitors and a vassal of House Tully, also meets with Daemon.
 He pledges an army in exchange for subjugating House Bracken.

-On Driftmark

-Rhaenys meets Alyn, thanking him for rescuing Corlys.
-Corlys arrives, and Rhaenys implies that she knows Alyn is his illegitimate son.
-She tells Corlys he should be elevating Alyn rather than hiding him "beneath the tides" but Corlys dismisses her inquiries.
-They travel to Dragonstone after Baela encounters difficulty steering the Black council in Rhaenyra's absence.

-At Duskendale

-Ser Criston Cole captures Duskendale and beheads its master, Lord Gunthor Darklyn, who refuses to renounce his loyalty to Rhaenyra and scorns him as 'Kingmaker'.
-Criston orders his troops to ride to Rook's Rest, the last Black stronghold on Blackwater Bay, and attack the castle during the day as a surprise maneuver.
-Gwayne believes a night attack is safer and cautions a daytime assault might attract Rhaenyra's dragons from nearby Dragonstone.